 4. Freshen paint if necessary

-5. Remove and repair rotting wood on exterior home
+5. Remove and repair rotting wood on the exterior of the home

 6. Paint and patch siding, windows, doors, and deck

-7. Trim trees so the bottom 5-6’ is visible and not blocking windows of the home
+7. Trim trees so the bottom 5-6’ is visible and not blocking the windows of the home

-8. Consider power washing sidewalk, siding, decks, porches, driveway
+8. Consider power washing sidewalks, siding, decks, porches, driveways

-If items aren’t addressed prior to the home being listed, they will come up during contract negotiations.
-When they do come up-after the contract or during negotiations – they are often more costly than if you would have taken care of it prior to listing.
+Address items prior to the home being listed.
+If not, they will come up during contract negotiations.
+However, when they do come up after the contract or during negotiations – they are often more costly than if you would have taken care of it prior to listing.

-A few other things to consider, purchasing a wreath, mat and potted plants for the front door.
-You won’t regret the time investment and this could earn you thousands in asking price!
+A few other things to consider, are purchasing a wreath, mat, and potted plants for the front door.
+You won’t regret the time investment.
+Also, this could earn you thousands in asking price!